After Twenty Years Summary

 The man boasts that he has and wishes that his plodder friend has done at least half of what he has achieved.
 He is sure that his friend - if he is alive, will definitely meet him as promised, no matter what, for his friend is "the truest, stanchest old chap in the world."

-The cop goes on his way, the starts to rain and the man keeps waiting.
+The cop goes on his way, it starts to rain and the man keeps waiting.

-After a few minutes, a man arrives and introduces himself as Jimmy.
+After twenty minutes, a man arrives and introduces himself as Jimmy.
 Bob is happy to find his friend and both men share pleasantries.

 Bob notices that Jimmy has changed, in fact, he is taller than he remembered.
 Jimmy says that he grew a bit after 20.